ma4nn/moneymoney-sankey/README.md

 - Modern browser is required

 ### Known Limitations 🚧
-- Only 1 currency is supported (the currency of the first transaction is taken, other currencies are ignored then (see debug console))
+- Only 1 currency is supported (the currency of the account is taken, other currencies are ignored)
 - The report is available in German language only

 ## Issues